Risks and Priorities

 Assessing your ethical risks

-Insurance has a unique ethical profile, influenced by the trust and promise inherent in the products and services on offer.
+Your organisation has a unique ethical profile, influenced by the trust and promise inherent in the products and services on offer.
 It’s important to get that ethical profile right, to ensure that your business focuses on the risks that matter most.
 It has two key ingredients – the business objectives that your firm has set itself and the ethical issues that are circulating around your market.

 Setting your ethical priorities